lervag/apy/README.md

   '-d']`.
 - `markdown_models`: Specify a list of models for which `apy` will use a markdown converter.
+- `markdown_pygments_style`: Specify the code highlight scheme to use for fenced code blocks in Markdown notes.
+See the [Pygments documentation](https://pygments.org/docs/styles/) for more details.
 - `pngCommands`/`svgCommands`: Set LaTeX commands to generate PNG/SVG files.
   This is inspired by the [Edit LaTeX build process](https://ankiweb.net/shared/info/937148547) addon to Anki.